Infopercept/Regex-Intelligence-Exchange-by-Infopercept/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Report errors or issues with the Regex Intelligence Exchange by Invinsense
+about: Report errors or issues with the Regex Intelligence Exchange by Infopercept
 title: '[BUG] '
 labels: bug
 assignees: ''